With the help of our local partners we assist in the full licensing process of obtaining a Fintech license in Switzerland

-If you are looking to obtain a Fintech license in Switzerland, Advapay can offer you its legal, technical and business expertise and consulting support.
+If you are looking to obtain a Fintech license in Switzerland, Advapay with the help of our local partners can offer you its legal, technical and business expertise and consulting support.

 Application preparation, communication with the regulator, business services

 Communication with regulatory authority during the application phase